jongharyu/split-knn-rules/README.md

 # One-Nearest-Neighbor Search is All You Need for Minimax Optimal Regression and Classification

+This is an accompanying code for the paper "One-Nearest-Neighbor Search is All You Need for Minimax Optimal Regression and Classification" ([arXiv:2202.02464](https://arxiv.org/abs/2202.02464)).

 ## Requirements
 The experiments were run under the following environment:
 ```text